max3-2/itsh5py/README.md

 loaded file.

-Since this module is most likely used for data storage, please be warned that *tests are still a ToDo* and there is a good chance that you will encounter some types that either **won't be saved** or possibly **break your file**.
+Since this module is most likely used for data storage, please be warned that *tests are still WiP* and there is a good chance that you will encounter some types that either **won't be saved** or possibly **break your file**.
 No warranty is given.